KohaILS/koha-manual-zh-cn/source/images.rst

 .. |lastpatron| image:: images/admin/globalprefs/lastpatron.png
 				:alt: A small 'Last patron' button appears on the right side of the screen

+.. |OpacFavicon| image:: images/admin/globalprefs/OpacFavicon.png
+				:alt: A browser tab opened to the OPAC's main page, there is the little 'K' favicon followed by the page title 'Koha online catalog'

 .. |opacSerialDefaultTab-colltab| image:: images/admin/globalprefs/opacSerialDefaultTab-colltab.png
 				:alt: Example of a Serial collection tab in the OPAC